|

-Canadian Christmas in the early 1800s was very unlike today's Christmas celebrations.
-Times were simpler in early Canada, and the festivities were much less commercialized, yet so full of meaning and joy.
+The reminiscences in this Canadian Christmas story are strikingly different from how Christmas is celebrated today.
+Times were simpler in the early 1800s, and the festivities were much less commercialized, yet so full of meaning and family and joy.
+Read and see.

-Let's step back in time to a small Canadian village on Christmas Eve, as the villagers happily prepare for their Christmas Day celebrations.
+As the Canadian Christmas story begins, let's step back in time and enter a small Canadian village on Christmas Eve, as the villagers happily prepare for their Christmas Day celebrations…

 In the little wooden church, by the dim light of a few lanterns and an odd lamp, a number of young people were sticking here and there, in holes bored in the different seats, small branches of the mountain ash, with their scarlet berries, and two or three of the most venturesome spirits had gone so far as to put a few bits in the corners of the somber old pulpit.
 But much decoration was deemed unseemly, and not allowed in those primitive times.